okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 * `profile`: The set of attributes from the HR source to synchronize with the Okta user profile.
 User profiles are mapped according to the attribute mappings that you specified in your Custom Identity Source configuration.
 See Declare an identity source schema in [Use Anything-as-a-Source](https://help.okta.com/okta_help.htm?type=oie&id=ext-use-xaas).

 > **Note:** You can only load user profile data to an Identity Source Session object with the `"entityType": "USERS"` property.
-Group data load isn’t currently supported.
+Group data load isn't currently supported.

 ## Identity Sources API flow